danielsaidi/website_danielsaidi/collections/_posts/2009/2009-05-25-find-all-csharp-classes-that-inherit-a-certain-class.md

 icon:  dotnet
 ---

 In a typed language, it can be handy to retrieve all types that inherit a certain base class.
 Let's have a look at how to do this.

 You first need to create an assembly reference, where the calling assembly is the one that is executing your code.

-You can then retrieve all types in that assembly and filter the collection to find the types that inherit the class of interest.
+You can then retrieve all types in that assembly and filter the collection to find all types that inherit the class of interest.

 ```csharp
 public static IEnumerable<Type> GetClasses(Type baseType)